encode-solidity-group/fan-connect/Documentation.md

 Our experience developing with Solidity was enlightening.
 Solidity is a statically-typed language, which brought a level of safety and predictability to our code.
 It's specifically designed for the Ethereum Virtual Machine, and allowed us to write high-level code for complex transactions.

+Deploying our application on the Aurora Mainnet was an effortless and seamless experience.
+Thanks to Aurora's robust infrastructure, the deployment process was smooth, and we encountered no major hurdles.
+The transaction fees on Aurora were impressively low, enabling cost-effective operations, while the lightning-fast transaction speeds ensured optimal user experience.

 #### Challenges and Solutions:

 - **Challenge:** Learning curve with Solidity and the Ethereum ecosystem, especially dealing with gas prices and understanding how transactions are validated on the Ethereum network.